AMReX-Astro/workflow/sphinx_docs/source/olcf-workflow.rst

       sbatch summit_hpss.submit

-   It will for the full time you asked, searching for plotfiles as they are created and moving them to HPSS as they are produced (it will always leave the very last plotfile alone, since it can't tell if it is still being written).
+   It will run for the full time you asked, searching for plotfiles as they are created and moving them to HPSS as they are produced (it will always leave the very last plotfile alone, since it can't tell if it is still being written).